Sales Tax Exemption for Church Construction Projects: Understanding Roles & Responsibilities

 Case Study: Hess, Inc. v.
 Department of Revenue

-To ensure compliance with sales tax exemptions in church construction projects:
+To properly manage sales tax exemptions during construction projects:

-1. Maintain Current Exemptions: Ensure your church’s sales tax exemption is active and renewed as required by state law to avoid unexpected liabilities.
+Make sure your church’s sales tax exemption certificate is valid, active, and renewed as required by state law.

 Conclusion